How to play Boutique Hotel Manager

 • Players compare their total money.
 Guests go to the hotel with the least money first, then the next, and so on.
 In case of a tie, players bid Money Cards face down.
 All marketing money is lost.
 If still tied, roll the white die to determine the winner.

-• This ranking is done once at the start of the phase, not before every turn.
+• This ranking is done once at the start of the Walk-in phase, not before every turn.

 • For each day: